dennybritz/gmail-analytics-nodejs/README.md

 #### message-dump

-The *message-dump* application reads all messages that are NOT spam or trash from your gmail account, converts them into JSON objects, and exposed the data as a HTTP stream.
+The *message-dump* application reads all messages that are NOT spam or trash from your gmail account, converts them into JSON objects, and exposed the data as a stream.
 The data is streamed because the Gmail API is limited to 5 "GET message" API requests per second.
 Thus, getting a full data dump of your gmail account may take a while.
-You can limit the data to a certain time period using command line arguments.
+You can limit the data to a certain time period using arguments. `message-dumper` is a node.js module that abstrcts the authentication and API calls.
+The `message-dump-console` application print each email message to stdout, one JSON object per line.

     cd message-dump
     # Usage: message-dump PORT [start-date] [end-date]